opendrone/arduino-projects/catchCoins/README.md

 Info
 ----

+You can move 3 times as fast as those scary monster, but don't forget that great power comes with great responsibility!

+The game speed increases with time and each time you catch a coin.
+Be fast to get the best score!

 Some blips are remaining, but it's for the fun!
 If you are precise enough, you can cross a monster without him seeing you!

 Possible Extensions